 What is left is similar to what our early hunter-gatherer ancestors would have eaten:

 - Proteins from naturally raised (or wild) animal sources with the fat still on.
-This includes beef, sheep, poultry, eggs, seafood.
+This includes beef, sheep, seafood.

 - Organ meats.

 - Fats from animal sources.
-This includes beef fat, lamb fat, lard and poultry fats from naturally raised (or wild) animal sources.
+This includes beef fat and lamb fat from naturally raised (or wild) animal sources.

 - Nuts and seeds.